tomlm/Iciclecreek.SemanticKernal.Connectors/README.md

 ﻿# Iciclecreek.SemanticKernel.Connectors.Files
-This library defines a file basd Vector Store provider for Microsoft.Extensions.VectorData
+This library defines a file based Vector Store provider for Microsoft.Extensions.VectorData

 ## Details
 This library defines FileVectoreStore which is a Vector Store provider that uses files to store the vectors and metadata.
 It is designed to work with Microsoft.Extensions.VectorData.